 You can also check out Midky Hotel which has an amazing mountain view from the restaurant.
 The rooms here are for around $37 per night.
 If you want to stay in an old school English style cottage, you can check out Sherwood Cottage where a room is usually between $20 to $30 depending on the season.

-Haputale is definitely the cutest town that we visited in Sri Lanka and ended up being our favorite destination.
-The funny thing is, we had no idea about Haputale’s existence but we spotted a valley with little houses and a small station, so we decided to jump off spontaneously.
+Haputale is definitely the cutest place that we visited in Sri Lanka and ended up being our favorite destination.
+The funny thing is, we had no idea about Haputale’s existence but we spotted it on our train ride.
+As soon as we saw a valley with little houses and a small station, so we decided to jump off the train spontaneously.

 It was raining when we had boarded the train in Nanu Oya (Nuwara Eliya train station), but by the time we arrived in Haputale, the sun was shining and we instantly fell in love.
 With no plan in mind, we picked up our luggage and arrived in Haputale.